Using your American electrical devices in France

 iPads and iPhones are fine.
 Both the little cube shaped plug thing that come with iPhones, and the bigger adaptor with the flip-out plug that comes with iPads, are all good.
 You can find the fine print on both of them that says 110-240V.
 So all you need is a regular wall adaptor and you're all set.

 For any other other electronic device that looks like it has an adaptor as part of its cable, you can always look for a label and confirm that the voltage input covers that same wide range of 110-240V, as described above.
-Same digital camera chargers have it, for example.
+Same digital camera chargers have it, for example, but some do not.
 When it doubt, don't plug it in!
 If it's something really important and you're not sure, you can always ask for advice at a large department store, and if necessary, buy a voltage converter (not to be confused with a simple wall adaptor; see Voltage Converters, below).

 Like I mentioned, the simple wall adaptor that will let you plug in your American computer in France is relatively cheap; often just a few dollars/euros, and can be found at just about any electronics store in the US or France.
 An easy place to pick one up is BHV, a big department store in the center of Paris.
 There's a large electronics department in the basement level of the store, and they always have a huge bin of adaptors for all the combinations of different countries' power sources.
 You can also find adaptors at other large electronics stores like Fnac, Darty, etc.